 How To Create A Medium Length Tousled Hairstyle

-To style sassy and sensual tousled tresses like Charlize, complete the following steps listed below:
+To style your tresses with sassy and sensual tousles like Charlize, complete the following steps listed below:

 Step 1: Shampoo and condition your hair with your normal products designed for your current hair type, texture and condition.

-If your hair is highlighted like Charlize's use either a moisture enhanced or color enriched formula.
-If your tresses are dry from chemical processing, consider diluting the shampoo formula to minimize shampoo related dryness.
+If your hair is highlighted like Charlize use either a moisture enhanced or color enriched formula.
+If your hair is dry from chemical processing, consider diluting the shampoo formula to protect your strands.

 If you have baby fine or thin hair and wish to build in the same lush movement and volume that Charlize has, use a volume enhancing shampoo.

 Step 2: Towel blot strands.
-Don't rub wet hair which is more fragile and prone to easy breakage.
-Gently detangle strands from the ends to the roots.
+Do not rub wet hair which is more fragile and can break.
+Detangle strands from the ends to the roots.

 To protect against heat and add body, distribute a leave-in conditioner, mousse or gel from the top of the ears to the ends.
 Distribute well.